mjknj18/Hawaii-Climate-Analysis/README.md

 #### Weather Station Analysis

-1. Query weather station information and the number of records tied to each station, and display the results.
+1. Query weather station information and the number of records tied to each station.
-2. Query temperature observations for the most active weather station in the aforementioned year-long date range.
+2. Query maximum, minimum, and average observed temperature for all data from the most active weather station.
-3. Create twelve equally sized temperature range bins and sort temperature observations into the appropriate bins.
-4. Plot a histogram of the temperature distribution for the most active weather station in that date range.

 #### Temperature Analysis

+1. Query temperature observations for the most active weather station in the aforementioned year-long date range.
+2. Create twelve equally sized temperature range bins and sort temperature observations into the appropriate bins.
+3. Plot a histogram of the temperature distribution for the most active weather station in that date range.
+4. Query all June and December temperature observations in separate data frames.
+5. Perform independent t-test on the two sets of data, and analyze t-statistic and p-value.

 #### Historical Analysis